Have it ever occurred that you’re in the middle of a duel with some random dude, and suddenly it starts to lag?

 If you encounter a CPU bottleneck, then the theory is your CPU is either unable to keep up with your GPU or your GPU just exceeds the CPU.
 You can fix these issues in the game setting by providing more tasks to the GPU.

 Seems funny, right?
-If you raise the game resolution to the highest setting.
-That will keep your GPU busy rendering and process the data.
+If you raise the game resolution to the highest setting, then it will keep your GPU busy rendering and processing the data.
 Thus, the CPU will get more time to keep up with the GPU.
-That’s how you can fix the CPU bottleneck.
+And while this process is running, your CPU bottleneck will reduce.

 3. Decrease In-game CPU Associated Settings